lightbulb110/BeanCounter/README.md

 The project was originally written in Visual Basic and then many years ago I rewrote it in C#.
 I will occasionally go in and do a debug session to the old project.
 I have not made any UI changes in years.
 I have mostly just been refactoring the code as of late as it was written a lifetime ago and my coding as infinity improved since then.

 It would be cool to modernize it someday be giving it a new UI and perhaps refactor it to be service oriented.
 Feel free to create a branch and submit a pull request.

+If you encounter any trouble importing the transactions, the application can be easily customized to account for this issues.
+In fact, a specific method already exists to account for anything special relating to a specific bank.